-Our WYTWYG framework presents an intent-driven volume visualization approach that effectively bridges user intent with transfer function design.
+Our WYTWYG framework presents an TF optimization approach that effectively bridges user intent with transfer function design.
 Our methodology consists of two key components: (A) a transfer function optimization approach that combines (A1) an evolution-based explorer following the Trial-Insight-Replanning optimization formulation to iteratively generate and refine transfer functions with adaptive replanning capabilities, and (A2) an MLLM-based evaluator that assesses visualizations according to both formal quality metrics and user intent alignment.
 (B) Our interactive transfer function design system implements a three-stage interaction workflow of initialization-customization-refinement, enabling users to express their visualization intentions through natural text descriptions or reference images while progressively refining results to achieve desired outcomes.

 Analysis of evolutionary algorithm parameters on transfer function optimization.
 (A) Average rankings over iterations for different population sizes (10-200), showing that larger populations achieve more stable improvements with continued iterations while smaller populations show early rapid gains but unstable convergence.
 (B) Comparison of optimization effectiveness across different computational budgets (measured by LLM API calls), demonstrating that medium-small populations (25-50) perform better under limited resources, while larger populations (100-200) achieve superior results when computational resources are abundant.